Hitesh028/IOTRFID/README.md

 The tag data in normal text along with a time stamp is displayed on the GUI window in table format.

 # Establishing MQTT server on Raspberry pi
+All commands are mentioned in "Establishing MQTT server on Raspberry pi" file.
 # Pseudo code of software running on esp8266 based on each requirement
+To generate code for wifimodule that establish connection between rfid reader and server using  MQTT broker open this "Pseudo code of software running on esp8266" file.

 # software running on Raspberry pi server
+Open "software running on Raspberry pi server.py" for code running on raspberry pi.

 # Security implementation

 ##### Security in this device is implemented in three ways
 ##### 1) Implement security in your wifi such as WPA2 PSK security.
 So an outsider will not be able to take over your network.<br/>